Adding new floors to buildings using timber frames

 • Penthouse apartments

-• Additional floors to hotels, schools, hospitals
+• Adding new floors to hotels, schools, hospitals

 • Rooftop restaurants or hospitality suites